 Historically, we have used the cash flow generated by our operations to create value for stockholders.
 Our asset-light business model, with low fixed costs and stable, recurring franchise fee revenue, has generated attractive margins and cash flow.
 In addition to investments in the business, we would normally expect to return capital to our stockholders through the payment of dividends and/or share repurchases.
 However, due to the negative impact that COVID-19 is currently having on the travel industry, during March 2020, we suspended share repurchase activity.
-At this time, we expect all share repurchase activity for 2020 will continue to be suspended.
-Additionally, although we paid a full dividend in March 2020, the amount of any future dividend payment is subject to evaluation based on the current economic environment, overall demand for travel and restrictions of our revolving credit facility agreement.
+In addition, we are restricted from making share repurchases under the amendment to our credit facility discussed below.
+Additionally, although we paid dividends in the first half of 2020, the amount of any future dividend payment is subject to evaluation based on the current economic environment, overall demand for travel and restrictions that may be imposed on us from the amendment to our revolving credit facility agreement.

 During March 2020, we borrowed \$734 million, representing substantially all of our outstanding availability under our revolving credit facility.
 We currently do not have any significant additional borrowing capacity and our liquidity is limited to our cash on hand.
-As of March 31, 2020, we had \$749 million of cash on hand.
-Additionally, we have completed an amendment to our revolving credit facility agreement in April 2020 to waive the quarterly-tested leverage covenant until the second quarter of 2021.
+As of June 30, 2020, we had \$664 million of cash on hand.
+Additionally, in April 2020, we completed an amendment to our revolving credit facility agreement to waive the quarterly-tested leverage covenant until the second quarter of 2021.
 The covenant was also modified for the second, third and potentially fourth quarters of 2021 to use a form of annualized EBITDA, as defined in the credit agreement, rather than the last twelve months EBITDA, as previously required.
 In return for this modification, we agreed to maintain minimum liquidity of \$200 million, which is defined in the credit agreement as the total of unrestricted cash on hand and available capacity under our revolving credit facility, pay 25 basis points of higher interest on outstanding borrowings, restrict share repurchases and reduce payment of dividends, or restrict dividends to \$0.01 per share in the event our liquidity is below \$300 million.
 At current monthly cash usage rates, we have in excess of two years of liquidity before triggering the \$200 million minimum liquidity covenant per the amended credit agreement.

-As of March 31, 2020, we had a term loan with an aggregate principal amount of \$1.6 billion maturing in 2025 and a five-year revolving credit facility maturing in 2023 with an aggregate principal amount of \$750 million, of which \$734 million was outstanding and \$15 million was allocated to outstanding letters of credit.
+As of June 30, 2020, we had a term loan with an aggregate principal amount of \$1.6 billion maturing in 2025 and a five-year revolving credit facility maturing in 2023 with an aggregate principal amount of \$750 million, of which \$734 million was outstanding and \$15 million was allocated to outstanding letters of credit.
 The interest rate per annum applicable to our term loan is equal to, at our option, either a base rate plus a margin of 0.75% or LIBOR plus a margin of 1.75%.
 The revolving credit facility is subject to an interest rate per annum equal to, at our option, either a base rate plus a margin ranging from 0.50% to 1.00% or LIBOR plus a margin ranging from 1.50% to 2.00%, in either case based upon the total leverage ratio of the Company and its restricted subsidiaries.
 After the April 2020 amendment discussed above, the revolving credit facility is subject to an interest rate per annum equal to, at our option, either a base rate plus a margin of 1.25% or LIBOR plus a margin of 2.25%, in either case based upon the total leverage ratio of the Company and its restricted subsidiaries.